esl/MongoosePush/README.md

 * **pool_size** (*required*) - maximum number of used `HTTP/2` connections to google's service
 * **mode** (*either `:prod` or `:dev`*) - pool's mode.
 The `HTTP` client may select pool used to push a notification by specifying matching option in the request
 * **endpoint** (*optional*) - URL override for `FCM` service.
 Useful mainly in tests
+* **port** (*optional*) - Port number override for `FCM` service.
+Useful mainly in tests
 * **tags** (*optional*) - a list of tags.
 Used when choosing pool to match request tags when sending a notification.
 More details: https://github.com/esl/sparrow#tags
+* **tls_opts** (*optional*) - a list of raw options passed to `ssl:connect` function call while connecting to `FCM`.
+When this option is omitted, it will default to set of values that will verify server certificate based on internal CA chain.
+Providing this option overrides all defaults, effectively disabling certificate validation.
+Therefore passing this option is not recommended outside dev and test environments.

 You may entirely skip the `FCM` config entry to disable `FCM` support.